AlexTheAlien/lamp/README.md

 # LAMP Stack
-A website made built with the LAMP stack in Azure.
+A website built with the LAMP stack in Azure.